 Follow the procedure below to register and authenticate your public application with the Calendly API v2.

-The name of your application (cannot include the word “Calendly”)
+Provide name of your application

 For mobile or native applications use a specific redirect_uri, a Proof Key for Code Exchange (PKCE), and S256 for code_challenge_method.
 For more information on native and mobile authentication, see this guide.